DessimozLab/django-matomo-api-tracking/README.md

 In the settings part, the `ignore_path` can be used to entirely skip certain paths from being tracked.
 If you specify an `token_auth`, the app will also send the client's IP address (cip parameter).
 But this is not required.
+Additionally, you can specify a timeout for the requests for middleware sent tracking data.